BEFORE YOU GO...

 The UAE is the Middle East’s rapidly growing cryptocurrency hub that is experiencing a heated-up regional competition between prominent crypto firms.
 Kraken, a US cryptocurrency exchange recently announced its expansion into the UAE and said that its launch in the lucrative region is an important step to facilitate crypto access to global markets.

-The emergence of OTC crypto trading has demonstrated Dubai’s transformation towards becoming a global crypto centre.
+The emergence of OTC crypto trading has demonstrated Dubai’s transformation towards becoming a global crypto center.
 The UAE’s business capital has therefore seen the establishment of over 1,000 blockchain companies in the last year, including big names like Binance and FTX.

 OTC Crypto Trading

 OTC companies like Coinsfera and dozens of others provide customers with the facility to buy crypto assets from any location using the local currency, which can include ill-gotten money, and sell them in Dubai to gain legitimate cash.
 At firms like Coinsfera, this is a short process and requires the submission of an ID document along with a few answers to some questions.
 Customers of such firms vary from normal crypto investors that like to keep an eye on trends and new regulations and also include sanctioned Russian billionaires that are looking to legitimize their illicit funds.

 Unlike traditional banks or centralized exchanges that can keep track of transactions and trading, OTC platforms use offline systems for crypto data storage, known as “cold wallets”.
 This means that crypto users can make transactions, deposit or take out their assets without leaving any trace.
 OTC firms operate by charging a commission for these operations, just like the currency exchanges at airports.
 As a result, OTC shops are not affected by the crypto sector’s increasing volatility.
 Instead, they have profited from the recent instability in the crypto paradigm as crypto users hurried to sell their assets.